If you require assistance installing or configuring Sync, or need any other help, contact our Support team.

 Precision level of decimal(18,6) in SQL is the maximum that can be synced.
 If decimals with larger precisions are required, convert the decimal to a float.

-• Limit the dataset size of a single data item to 4GB.
-Each data item is different - we've seen some 4GB files that contain 5 million rows / 60 columns, but others that contain 25 million rows / 10 columns.
+Limit the item sizes to less than 4G.
+2G is optimal.
+Remember, Sync places the data into memory, so free memory should be around 2x the largest sync item.
+Each data item is different; we've seen some 4GB files that contain 5 million rows / 60 columns, but others that contain 25 million rows / 10 columns.

-• Data items that exceed the 4GB limit can be broken into multiple smaller data items, by years.
+Data items that exceed the 4GB limit can be split into multiple smaller data items by year.

 Make your changes, or to disable a column, clear (uncheck) the Enabled checkbox, then click Save.